roberd13/Getting-Started-With-DSE-and-Docker/README.md

 ## ***Welcome to the real world!!!***

-*Containers are the Future, [Google boast that they run everything in containers](https://www.theregister.co.uk/2014/05/23/google_containerization_two_billion/).
+*Containers are the Future, [Google boasts that they run everything in containers](https://www.theregister.co.uk/2014/05/23/google_containerization_two_billion/).
 So why not you?
 Containers are scalable and fast to deploy, you can have a single node or multinode cluster up and running in minutes with just a few commands that is in a consistent, environment,  plus you can share them with your teammates and be the hero.*

 *There are multiple ways to get DSE on Docker.
 You can pull DSE from *[Docker Store](https://store.docker.com/images/datastax)*, use docker compose or even roll your own from our public *[Github Repo](https://github.com/datastax/docker-images).**